Paid Ski Season in Romania

 You will fly to Bucharest airport (OTP).
 You will be collected from your flight and driven through the beautiful scenery to Brasov, approximately 2-3 hours drive from Bucharest.
 Once there Razvan will help you to settle you into your flat, before giving you a thorough orientation.

 A perfect English speaker and probably the most dynamic person you will ever meet, Razvan has run our Romania programmes since 2003.
-A veteran rep – he has dealt with over 400 participants so far – he always goes way beyond his Oyster job description, organising wonderful trips (to Dracula’s castle and the Black Sea among others) for participants.
+A veteran rep – he has dealt with over 400 participants so far – he always goes way beyond his Oyster job description.
 He loves to ski and so will be keen to see you in action once you are up and running on the ski slopes!

 What is provided

 - Full briefing, interview and guaranteed full time job before departure

 - Access to your personal ‘My Oyster’ account – our online portal where you can find out much more about the programme and manage your booking.